A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Physics Informed Neural Networks for Approximating the Cahn--Hilliard Equation

 Fig. \ref{fig::1dCH_loss} illustrates the solution error versus training loss relationship during the solution process of the Cahn--Hilliard equation using a Physics-Informed Neural Network (PINN).
 The numerical results reveal that overall trend of the total error is approximately proportional to the square root of the training loss.
-This trend is consistent with the expected theoretical behavior as stated in Theorem \ref{theorem::CH_TER}.
+This trend is consistent with the expected theoretical behavior as stated in Theorem \ref{theorem::CH2_TER_Numerical}.
 The fluctuations observed in the middle range of loss values appear to scale with a power slightly greater than 1/2.
-These fluctuations are believed to be a result of the involvement of higher-order derivatives in the Cahn--Hilliard equation, which can introduce complexities in the training dynamics.
-Despite these perturbations, the general trend aligns with the theoretical predictions, thereby validating the effectiveness of the approach for solving this intricate partial differential equation.
+These fluctuations are believed to be a result of the involvement of higher-order derivatives in the Cahn--Hilliard equation, which can introduce complexities in the training dynamics. {While the training dynamics for the Cahn-Hilliard equation exhibit significant fluctuations, likely due to the complexity of the fourth-order derivatives, the overall trajectory demonstrates that the solution error decreases as the training loss is minimized.
+This successful convergence, despite the challenging optimization landscape, validates the effectiveness of our approach for this intricate PDE.}

+{ Adhering to the unified experimental protocol established in Section \ref{sec:1D Allen--Cahn equation}, the comparative results for the Cahn-Hilliard equation (Table \ref{tab::comp_ch1d}) were obtained using the standard architecture (e.g., 256 neurons), consistent with the unified settings detailed in Table \ref{tab:hyperparameters_detailed} (in Appendix \ref{sec:Detailed Experimental Settings}).
+This ensures that the performance comparison against baselines remains strictly fair and unaffected by variations in model capacity.}